scottcarter/VideoExport/README.md

   4. Video bitrate reduced to average of 725,000 bps
   5. MP4 container

+## Installation

+Navigate to the folder where you downloaded the project (Ex: VideoExport-master) and execute

+pod install

+Assumes that CocoaPods is installed on your system.

 ## Details

 There is extensive details about the project including how I established the criteria to be used in the file